sekar3s/Terraform-Lab/Lab/Lab 04 - Deploying Resources.md

 ssh <username>@<vmEndpoint value>
 ```

-6. Enter the password value when prompted, which can be found from the output of terraform apply.
+6. Enter "yes" to connect and provide the password value when prompted, which can be found from the output of terraform apply.
 You can also find the value of the VM password from the value of Key Vault secret "admin-pw".

 #### <ins> CHECKPOINT 2 <ins>